Murder Mystery Game AI

 Social Accountability

-Sharing your goals with others transforms puzzle-solving from a solo activity into a social commitment that's harder to abandon.
+Sharing your goals with others transforms puzzle-solving from a solo activity into a social commitment that can be harder to abandon.

 Build accountability:

-• Join a team on Codewars or HackerRank and participate in team leaderboards
+• Join a team on a gamified platform and participate in team leaderboards

 • Share weekly puzzle completion goals with a colleague or peer group